-For most young people, their major source of damaging levels of noise exposure is amplified music, as in personal cassette players or stereos with headphones, in-car stereo, loud music pubs, nightclubs and rock concerts.
-Of these the most damaging is likely to be nightclubs.
+For most young people, their major source of damaging levels of noise exposure is amplified music, as in mobile phones with headphones, in-car stereo, loud music pubs, nightclubs and rock concerts.

 - Because of their thinner skulls, babies and young children are at greater risk from a loud sound than adults are.

 - An adult can choose to risk some hearing damage.
 Babies and other young children may have greater damage than the adult, without opportunity to make a choice.

 - If at all possible, avoid exposing young children to loud noises, such as car racing events or loud music, to protect their hearing, as the damage could last all of their life.

 How often is it safe to go to nightclubs?

 - This is one of those questions which does not have a clear answer.
 It is like 'How much can you use your car without wearing out the tyres?'
 Of course it is more a question of how quickly you wear them out.
 At least you can buy new tyres when they are worn through, but you cannot buy new ears, or not yet!